Saarland Therme – Review of this oriental spa in Germany

 A large naturist area: saunas and hammams

-The thermal part has only a sauna and a very small hammam because the major part of these equipments is located… in naturist zone.
-And this is my main complaint.
-The first and second floors have saunas, steam baths and hammams, whose decoration and title make you dream.
+The thermal baths have only a sauna and a very small hammam, as most of these facilities are located… in the naturist zone.
+And that’s my main complaint.
+On the first and second floors, there are saunas, steam baths and hammams with dreamy decorations and titles.
 But you’re not allowed in if you want to stay in your bathing suit.
-I think it’s a shame, especially since many spas in Germany allow you to choose between nudity and bathing suit.
+I think this is a real shame, especially as many spas in Germany let you choose between nudity and swimwear.

 Prices of the Saarland Therme